 WILDLIFE/RECREATION: The location adjacent to the creek enhances the wildlife habitat and a creek always provides a number of recreation activities.
 The abundant deer population is attracted by the habitat and multiple browsing forages.
 The creek, and upland areas will include, but not be limited to; Red Oak, Bur Oak, Hickory, Walnut, Pecans and Persimmons.

 FLOOD ZONE: Most local inhabitants are familiar with the many flood zone areas in northern Tulsa County because of the flooding caused by Bird Creek over the years.
-It should be pointed out that, although much of this acreage is in a flood zone, the shallow flooding is from Skallal Creek and not affected by Bird Creek.
+It should be pointed out that, although a portion of this acreage is in a flood zone, the shallow flooding is from Skallal Creek and not affected by Bird Creek.
+Approximately 6 acres is not located in the flood zone with utilities in place making an ideal location for a homesite.

 TAXES: Estimated to be approximately $325 per annum.